 I’ve written before about the unexpectedly brilliant benefits of breastfeeding (You always get the baby back!
 You can eat cake like no-body’s business!
 You wearing bras of both comfort and joy!
 You don’t ever have to sterilise anything!).
 I think the perception is that the only benefit of breastfeeding is nutrition, but any breastfeeding mum will tell you it goes far beyond that.
 And while the focus as they grow up changes from feeding them and keeping them alive to connection, re-connection, support, comfort – this doesn’t stop because they hit a certain age.

 One of my friends told me that once your child can ask for it, it’s time to stop.
 On the contrary!
 Having a talking breastfeeder means they can say things like ‘Back off the boobs!’ when people bring it up.
 Or say ‘No’ when other people tell them that it it’s time to stop.
 Four year olds are old enough to have opinions about anything and everything, including this.

 So we should stop before school starts, according to, well, people.
 But children don’t suddenly switch into adult mode the minute they don a school uniform.
 Starting school is going to be the biggest change in their little lives – when everything’s changing beyond recognition wouldn’t you want some comfort and a familiar touchpoint?
 PS I’ll be the one sobbing at the school gate, not her.

 ‘But don’t you want your boobs back?’ someone asked recently.
 Well, no, because they’re always mine.
 Breastfeeding at this point, which happens once or twice a day, fits in neatly and naturally around everything.
 It no longer impacts on the clothes I wear.
 I can drink wine.
 Alex and I went to New York recently for three nights, child-free.
 It’s all fine.

-Because we just are: It’s that simple, really.
-And if you don’t want to stop, don’t let anyone else make you feel like you have to.
+It’s that simple, really.
+And if you’re breastfeeding a four year old, or every a five, or six year old, and you don’t want to stop, don’t let anyone else make you feel like you have to.

 Who knows if I’ll be writing this post again in a year about my five-year-old?
 I have no idea when we’ll stop, and that’s OK.
 But in the meantime, if you’re coming at us with a negative opinion about breastfeeding a four year old, then back off the boobs.